hubleto/developer/book/content/pages/publish-app.md

-# Publish app
+# Publish paid apps

-You may publish you apps to www.hubleto.com
+Earn money by publishing apps to Hubleto app store.

-... fork + pull request ...
+This page is under development.
+Visit us later.